NextCenturyCorporation/mcs-ingest/scorecard/README.md

 Given an output json from a run, create a 'scorecard' which evaluates the motion of the agent in several dimensions.

-The actions that are counted (as of Eval 4 plan):
+The actions that are counted (as of Eval 5):

 * Revisiting parts of the room that have not changed
 * Attempting to open an un-openable object.